samadlotia/evolvo/EvolvoApp/src/main/java/EvolvoApp/internal/json/README.md

  - Cell values:
     - The values of an entire column must all have the same type.
     - Except for the header, cell values can be null.
-    - Besides strings and booleans, cell values can be whole numbers and decimal values.
+    - Besides strings and booleans, cell values can be whole numbers and floating numbers.
     - Cell values cannot be arrays or objects.

 Some edges